organisciak/dissertation/document/5_design_objective.md

 While this dissertation is explicitly pursuing the former question, collecting computationally useful contributions needs to be understood in the context of contributor satisfaction.
 The trade-off between contributions that crowds want to make and the reliability of the data is a central consideration for fostering sustainable, or alternately affordable, crowdsourcing.

 RQ4 is the question of generalizability.
 It expands beyond a scope than can reasonably be answered, but it should nonetheless be addressed as thoroughly as possible.
-[TODO: don't forget to address this]

 ## Design Space